amemFE/moa-gallery/README.md

 npm-moa-Gallery
 ==========

-This is a vue 2 based modern gallery, which can be used as a cover.
-First 5 images in the array will be displayed as a cover view, If the array has less than 5 images first image will be shown as cover.
-Other images can be seen by clicking on an image or clicking view photos button.
+This is a vue 2 based modern gallery which can be used instead of a cover photo.
+First 5 images in the array will be displayed in the cover view; however, if the array has less than 5 images, first image will be displayed as the cover photo and other imgaes can be viewed by clicking on an image or invoking the 'View Photos' button.

 This Gallery is a modification of [vue-Gallery](https://github.com/RobinCK/vue-gallery)